lxsllvn/spruceGBS/06_sweep_results/README.md

 # Overview

-Implements **Step 6: Analyze parameter sweep of the spruceGBS pipeline**.
+Implements **Step 6: Analyze parameter sweep** of the spruceGBS pipeline.
 Selected results are also shown and discussed here.

 ---